qheilmann/CommandAPI-docs/docs/en/create-commands/functions-and-tags/simple-function-wrapper.md

 :::info

 The `SimpleFunctionWrapper` class represents a Minecraft function.
-In order to represent a Minecraft "tag", which is a collection of Minecraft functions, the CommandAPI simply uses a `SimpleFunctionWrapper[]`.
+To represent a Minecraft "tag", which is a collection of Minecraft functions, the CommandAPI simply uses a `SimpleFunctionWrapper[]`.

 :::